Shikaga/PitchBlackAnalysis/index.md

 Riddick quickly finds out that it was the Imam who sent the mercenaries after him?
 Why?
 Judi Dench, quickly shows up to inform audience, that Riddick is the final survival of Furya (A planet of Furious people one presumes), and that there was a prophecy that only a Furian can stop the evil Necromongers.

+There is a nice little line that Riddick uses here, where he talks about who there is no such thing as a friend, and that he should never have trusted the Imam.

 It is subsequentally revealed that Riddicks story to Abu about how he started out `in some trash bin with an umbilical cord wrapped around his neck`, wasn't simply the fact that he was an unwanted child, but actually the fact that one of the Necromongers trying to strangle him with own umbilical cord, during their invasion of Furya to try and prevent the prophecy.

 What The Fuck?